Court Commissioner’s Fees

 Legal Basis and Fundamental Principle

-The assessment follows a scale linked to the net value of the estate.
+The assessment follows a scale linked to the pure value of the estate.
 The principle is simple.
-If the value increases, the basic fee also rises incrementally.
-Furthermore, if there is exceptional difficulty or the proceedings are of considerable scope, a surcharge can be imposed, extending up to double the fee.
-This system creates predictability, but it requires a precise valuation and correct assignment to the appropriate tariff system.
+As the value increases, the basic fee also increases incrementally.
+And if there is additional extraordinary difficulty or the proceedings are of considerable scope, a surcharge may be imposed amounting to up to double the fee.
+This system creates predictability, but it requires accurate valuation and correct allocation to the appropriate tariff system.

 Assessment Basis for Fees